mattj-io/blog/content/post/pyspark-deploys.md

 spark-submit --packages org.apache.spark:spark-sql-kafka-0-10_2.11:2.2.0 spark_kafka.py
 ```

 When I move it to DC/OS, my first problem is how do I include my dependent Python libraries.
 Spark has a CLI argument --py-files which takes a comma separated list, but for even a small module this would be pretty unwieldy.
-If we look at the contents of our two dependent modules, we can see they are made up of a bunch of different files :
+If we look at the contents of our two dependent modules, we can see they are made up of a whole bunch of different files :

 ```
 Mattbook-Pro:site-packages matt$ ls kafka*